JoshDoody/joshdoody.github.io/_posts/2019-10-11-site-reliability-engineer-salary-negotiation.md

 The problem with this method is you give the company several options for how they’ll work with you in your negotiation, and they’re pretty much always going to choose to focus on the cheapest, most convenient options *for them*.
 That usually means they’re focused on the things that are the least valuable to you and it’s easy for them.

-In the list above, the company might say, “Sure, we’ll give you $100 a month for parking.
+In the list above, the company might say, “Sure, we’ll give you $100 a month for parking and you can work from home one day a week.
 Ready to sign?”
-And of course it would be much better if they offered more salary or equity or something with real monetary value, and now if you want to pursue one of those you’re in a position of acknowledging they gave you something you asked for while continuing to ask for more stuff.
+It would be much better if they offered more salary or equity or something with real monetary value, but now if you want to pursue one of those you have to acknowledge that they gave you something you asked for while continuing to ask for more stuff.

+##### Pick the dimension most valuable to you

-In general, I recommend countering on *one* dimension—usually salary or equity—and focusing on the thing you care about the most.
-It’s better to focus the negotiation on the thing you care most about so they are focused on that thing too.
+**I recommend countering on *one* dimension—usually salary or equity—and focusing on the thing you care about the most.** It’s better to focus the negotiation on the thing you care most about so they are focused on that thing too.

 One last note on this: Before you choose the primary dimension you’ll focus on, do your best to make sure they have flexibility there.
 I’m specifically thinking of [Amazon](https://fearlesssalarynegotiation.com/amazon-salary-negotiation/), where they cap base salaries for most senior positions.
-If you’re already near the cap, it’s best to focus on something else like equity.
+If you’re already near the cap, you'll want to focus on something else like equity.

+##### Don't focus on equity unless you can determine its current value

-My rule of thumb is to stay away from equity unless you’re talking to a public company whose stock value is a known quantity.
-If a public company is offering you RSUs, you can put a value on those RSUs and while they’re not as valuable as cash in hand from salary, their value—at least right now—is known.
-If it’s any other kind of equity, I steer clients away from that because it’s extremely difficult or impossible to accurately put a value on that equity; it’s a lottery ticket.
+When it comes to equity, my rule of thumb is to stay away from equity unless you’re talking to a public company whose stock value is a known quantity.
+If a public company is offering you RSUs you can put a value on those RSUs and, while they’re not as valuable as cash in hand from salary, their value—at least right now—is a known quantity.
+If it’s any other kind of equity, I steer clients away because it’s extremely difficult or impossible to accurately put a value on that equity; it’s a lottery ticket.

 #### <a name="counter-amount" class="below-nav">How much to ask for